 Professor Marina Umaschi Bers is a professor at the Eliot-Pearson Department of Child Study and Human Development and an adjunct professor in the Computer Science Department at Tufts University.
 She heads the interdisciplinary Developmental Technologies Research Group.
 Her research involves the design and study of innovative learning technologies to promote children’s positive development.

-Emily Relkin is a Master’s student in the Eliot-Pearson Department of Child Study & Human Development.
+Madhu Govind is a Ph.D. student at the DevTech Research Group.
 She is currently working as a TA and general assistant with the Early Childhood Technology Graduate Certificate program.

 The deadline to apply for Fall admission is August 1.
 A Bachelor’s degree is required to apply.
 GREs are not required.